-Sure, a puppy in a box is as absolutely precious and adorable as anything could ever possibly be on Christmas morning.
-But what about when said puppy chews the legs off your couch, nips your son, or has a big ol’ accident in the middle of your Persian rug?
+Of course a puppy in a box is as absolutely precious and adorable as anything could ever possibly be on Christmas morning.
+But what about when the puppy chews the legs off your couch, nips your son, or has a big ol’ accident in the middle of your Persian rug?

-Dogs are the greatest gift to humankind that ever was, but they are indeed family members that shouldn’t be bought (ever) and shouldn’t even be adopted if the gift-giver themselves isn’t ready to accept the full responsibility of caring for a new member of their family.
+Dogs are indeed family members, and they shouldn’t be bought (ever) and shouldn’t even be adopted if the gift-giver themselves isn’t ready to accept the full responsibility of caring for a new member of their family.

-Dogs are not presents to just last one fun day, only to be passed off to another family when things get real.
-I bet you’re thinking “I know that!”… but not everyone does.
-For example, a few weeks after Christmas, many Christmas puppies end up in shelters.
+The realities of this often set in a few weeks after Christmas when many Christmas puppies end up in shelters.
 So what can we do to stop that?
 Discourage gifting puppies for the holidays.

-There is, however, a caveat to that general rule: IF you’ve been discussing this as a family for a long time, and are ready for the fiscal and physical and emotional obligations of another family member – then BY ALL MEANS – DO adopt yourself a Christmas puppy!
+If you’ve been discussing this as a family for a long time, and are ready for the fiscal and physical, and emotional obligations of another family member – then by all means, adopt yourself a Christmas puppy!
 Happiness is a mutt on its butt!

 Here’s some hard talk from someone who knows a little too much about what happens on the inside of the animal rescue world.

-Please do not consider buying a dog when over 800 dogs per day, per state are euthanized because people buy instead of adopting.
-These are not vicious, horrible dogs – 99% of them are fully adoptable and are euthanized simply because there’s no space in the shelter.
+Please do not consider buying a dog when over 800 dogs per day, per state, are euthanized because people buy instead of adopting.
+These are not vicious, horrible dogs; 99 percent of them are fully adoptable and are euthanized simply because there’s no space in the shelters.